- Brand Experience Management Arnold Worldwide

 Before press and influencer invitees entered the 20- by 60-foot cranberry bog, they first visited four stations where they learned a different skill for the Thanksgiving holiday.
 These included how to welcome guests with a crafted cocktail, hacks for impressive side dishes, techniques for preparing the turkey, and “Setting the Scene”—how to set the perfect table.

-After making their way through the stations, guests were invited to join Ocean Spray’s CranMas and Stone to sit down for an early Thanksgiving meal in the cranberry bog.
+After making their way through the stations, guests were invited to join Ocean Spray’s CranMas to sit down for an early Thanksgiving meal in the cranberry bog.

 To create a more intimate experience and suggest a dinner under the canopy of a fall forest, Tyger Productions constructed a 12-foot-tall by 36-foot-long arbor covered in autumn foliage surrounded by live cranberry turf installed by a professional horticulturalist.
 In addition to creating a cozy cocoon for the press and influencers while they dined, the arbor created a social media-friendly statement that could easily be seen over the heads of the crowd, adding further excitement and inviting passersby to watch from the sidelines.